Yayaka/Amorphos/specification/host.md

 ### [WIP] Endpoint

-It may provided with the path "/.well-known/yayaka".
+It may provided with the path "/.well-known/ymp".

 ### JSON format

 A packet is an object have following properties.

-- MUST **yayaka-version** semver
+- MUST **ymp-version** semver
-  The version of Yayaka Protocol
+  The version of YMP

 - MUST **host-version** semver
   The version of the specification of the host